 Police investigate armed robbery at Tractor Supply Co.

 Oct.
-7—Santa Fe police are investigating an armed robbery Friday morning at Tractor Supply Co. on Oliver Drive on the city's southwestern side.
+8—Santa Fe police are investigating an armed robbery Friday morning at Tractor Supply Co. on Oliver Drive on the city's southwestern side.

 The police department said in a news release Friday a security guard who suspected two people of trying to steal merchandise from the store attempted to detain one of them but was disrupted when the other suspect swung a toolbox.